 This post is also available in: Svenska

-In the video below, you can listen to a child with croup cough.
+In the video you can listen to a child with whooping cough.
 The girl’s coughs make special barking sounds, typical of croup.
 You can also see how there is a strain to her breathing (pay attention to her chest).

 Mild croup is noticeable only by the barking cough.
 Severe croup is when the child also has difficulty breathing, or their inhalation becomes noisy and sounds ‘harsh’.

 The cough and other associated signs and symptoms of croup are due to swelling of the upper respiratory tract (around the vocal cords) and in conjunction with colds.
 It is also called laryngitis, or acute obstructive laryngitis.
 In some children, the disease tends to recur with colds.

 When do I need to seek medical care for croup?

 Mild croup where the child is experiencing a light barking cough without the labored breathing, is not dangerous.
 However, it usually affects both children and parents’ sleep.
 Learn how to assess whether your child has difficulty breathing in the post about labored breathing in children.